 Tube flaring is the process of tube fabricating, or tube end forming, is used to form an extremely tight seal at the end of a pipe or tube.
 Many industries require the use of pipes and tubing in a flow system and therefore the ability to connect pipes and tubes without leakage is important.

 Quick links to Tube Flaring Information

-Flaring creates a funnel shape at the end of the tube, which is designed to exactly match the dimensions of what the tube is being fitted against in order to create a tight seal.
+Flaring creates a funnel shape at the end of the tube, which is designed to match exactly the dimensions of what the tube is being fitted against in order to create a tight seal.
 During the installation of the tube, the flare is matched exactly with a threaded fitting.
 The inside of the tube’s flare fits against the cone-shaped end of the fitting.
 A flare nut then screws the fitting together and brings the flare flush against the joining component.
 This creates a tight seal between the two pieces and eliminates the need for a gasket between the tube and fitting.
 Flaring is a similar process to tube swaging in that a seal is created between two previously unattached tubes and tube components.
-After joining, liquids and gases are then able to pass through the tube system securely.
+After joining, liquids and gasses are then able to pass through the tube system securely.
 For tubes that are subject to more wear and tear and are used in rougher environments, double lap flaring can be implemented to make the tube end stronger and give the inner surface of the flare a slightly thicker diameter.